Revisiting Replanning from Scratch: Real-Time Incremental Planning with Fast Almost-Surely Asymptotically Optimal Planners: Experiments

 \section{Experiments}

 The independent incremental planning approach was tested on both probabilistically complete (RRT-Connect \cite{kuffner2000rrtconnect} with and without smoothing) and ASAO planners (RRT* and EIT*) and was compared against a state-of-the-art planner designed for incremental replanning problems (RRT\textsuperscript{X}).
-Since the planning time of RRT\textsuperscript{X} is slow when it has to optimally rewire dense solution trees, results are presented for both the full version of RRT\textsuperscript{X} and a version that stops after it finds an initial solution.
+Since the planning time of RRT\textsuperscript{X} is slow when it has to optimally rewire dense solution trees, results are presented for both the full version of RRT\textsuperscript{X} and a version that stops after it finds an initial solution to provide best-case results for RRT\textsuperscript{X} with respect to initial solution time.

-Each of the planners were tested on three types of simulated worlds using publicly available Open Motion Planing Library (OMPL) \cite{sucan2012ompl} implementations with the partial RRT\textsuperscript{X} implementation publically available in OMPL extended to handle replanning.
+Each of the planners were tested on three types of simulated worlds using publicly available Open Motion Planning Library (OMPL) \cite{sucan2012ompl} implementations with the partial RRT\textsuperscript{X} implementation publicly available in OMPL extended to handle replanning.
 EIT* used a batch size of 100, radius factor of 1.001, repair factor of 1.2 and used the $k$-nearest implementation with pruning.
 RRT-based planners used a maximum edge length of 0.3 and single-tree RRT-based planners used a goal bias of 0.05.
 RRT\textsuperscript{X} was run without informed sampling and an epsilon of zero.
 RRT* was run with a rewire factor of 1.001.

 The incremental planning problem was simulated as an extension of the Planner Development Tools (PDT) \cite{gammell_empp22}.
 The simulation requires three parameters to describe the environment: a planning budget, $t$, a maximum sensor range, $r_\text{s}$, and a global problem.
 The environment the planner interacts with for each intermediate problem is referred to as the \emph{incremental} environment.
 The simulation assumes that all sensed obstacles are stationary, i.e., $\tau=\infty$.